 Tammy Ratcliff was born in Toronto in 1966.
 She studied printmaking at BealArt in London, Ontario and has been printing since her first class in 1990.
 She lives in Guelph with her family and works full time at her practice in her own studio.
-Her work has shown extensively in group and solo shows, most recently SHIFT: Environmentally Responsible Print Practice exhibition at McMaster Museum of Art in Hamilton, RED at Renann Isaccs Contemporary Art, Guelph, Print City: Detroit, Art Toronto with Open Studio, World Washi Summit and Printopolis, Toronto.
+Her work has been shown extensively in group and solo shows, most recently SHIFT: Environmentally Responsible Print Practice exhibition at McMaster Museum of Art in Hamilton, RED at Renann Isaccs Contemporary Art, Guelph, Print City: Detroit, Art Toronto with Open Studio, World Washi Summit and Printopolis, Toronto.
 Tammy has received provincial grants and various awards for her artwork since first exhibiting in 1993 and was awarded third prize in Open Studio's National Printmaking Awards in 2010.
-Her work is included in numerous private, public and corporate collections, Dan Donocan Collection at St. Michael's, Stratford Gallery, Art Gallery of Guelph, Ernst & Young, and Idea Exchange to name a few.
+Her work is included in numerous private, public and corporate collections, Dan Donocan Collection at St. Michael's, Stratford Gallery, Art Gallery of Guelph, Ernst & Young, and Cambridge Art Galleries to name a few.
 Tammy has travelled with her work, notably to residencies at Frans Masereel Centrum in Belgium, Spark Box Studios in Picton, Ontario and Prima Ink in Tromoso, Norway in the summer of 2016.